dheavy/tars/README.md

 I've left the tests in the commit, so checking it out and running `/usr/bin/time ./scraper.py` from a *nix machine will let you try it out yourself.

 On commit `df38325` I set up multithreading, tailored for my machine's specs.
-The logs become a bit messy but the results are obviously even better:
+The logs become a bit messy but the results are obviously even better, at least for scraping:

 - **0.4225**, average execution time for scraping the same data;
 - **0.0185**, average execution time for fetching cached data afterwards.